 Representations of cryptocurrencies and five major banks in South Korea are shown in this illustration.
 (The Korea Herald)

-Once the rules are drawn, authorities are expected to discuss an initial exchange offering.
+Once the rules are set, authorities would discuss an initial exchange offering, Park added.
 A byproduct of initial coin offerings, IEOs use exchanges as middlemen running due diligence on firms floating coins and marketing them to customers.
 Binance was the first major crypto exchange to back an IEO in 2019.

 A month earlier, the five largest crypto exchanges in Korea launched an alliance called Digital Asset eXchange Alliance or DAXA.

 The group, which accounts for roughly 90 percent of local crypto trading, said it would prepare to “work with the government on the latest crypto rules.”
 But many see it as a check on banks and securities firms, which DAXA sees as rivals seeking to dictate terms in crypto rules to their advantage.